Purpose of GINA: To prohibit discrimination on the basis of genetic information with respect to health insurance and employment

 The intent of GINA was to limit the ability of employers and insurers to request, require, or purchase genetic information of individuals or their family members.
 GINA prohibits employers from using genetic information on applicants and employees (current and former) to make employment decisions.
 This includes labor union members and apprentices, and trainees.

-GINA amends the Employee Retirement Income Security Act (ERISA), the Public Health Services Act (PHSA), the Health Insurance Portability and Accountability Act (HIPAA), and the Internal Revenue Code.
+GINA amended the Employee Retirement Income Security Act (ERISA), the Public Health Services Act (PHSA), the Health Insurance Portability and Accountability Act (HIPAA), and the Internal Revenue Code.
 GINA provisions were written with consideration of the named laws and final regulations are developed and enforced by Health and Human Services (HHS), the Department of Labor (DOL) and the Equal Employment Opportunity Commission (EEOC).

 The ramifications for GINA violations are available under Title VII.
 GINA does not supersede state or local laws that may provide greater protection.
 Often times, GINA works concurrently with other federal laws such as HIPAA, and the Americans with Disabilities Act (ADA), and the Affordable Care Act (ACA).